Plans for Winter Overnight Shelter

 But we continued to hear from people of faith: What?
 Evanston doesn’t have an emergency shelter?
 What?
 Don’t you realize people can freeze at 32º?
 We can/must do better.
 What else can we do?

-Together, the Evanston Interfaith Clergy and Leaders group, Connections for the Homeless, and Interfaith Action of Evanston collaboratively worked to move us a bit closer to our vision of a permanent emergency shelter in Evanston.
+Together, the Evanston Interfaith Clergy and Leaders group and Interfaith Action of Evanston collaboratively worked to move us a bit closer to our vision of a permanent emergency shelter in Evanston.
 Our first step was to invite more faith communities to open their doors for the winter shelter.
-We are so thankful to announce that, for the 2016-2017 winter, six faith communities: St. Paul’s, Beth Emet, Unitarian Church of Evanston, First Methodist, First Congregational, and First Presbyterian will collaborate in providing emergency shelters when the temperature drops to 15 degrees or below.
+We are so thankful to announce that, for the 2016-2017 winter, six faith communities: St. Paul’s, Beth Emet, Unitarian Church of Evanston, First Methodist, First Congregational, and First Presbyterian collaborated in providing emergency shelters when the temperature dropped to 15 degrees or below.

-We will move our supplies from site to site.
-Our budget and volunteer needs will increase substantially because we now have six sites and we anticipate being open for up to 65 nights.
-We are seeking skilled staff for the paid overnight positions and volunteers who are willing to be trained.
-We are submitting grant and donation requests and are matching partner faith communities with each host site.
+We moved our supplies from site to site.
+Our budget and volunteer needs increased substantially, we hired part-time staff, and were blessed with many more volunteers than in the past.
+We continue to need many volunteers when the nights become cold.
+We especially need more volunteers to spend the night.
 We are eager to involve both IAE members and others from our compassionate community.
 We will continue to require training for all volunteers and we hope to use multiple communication platforms.
 We invite your continued prayers and support.

-Our leadership team includes Sue Murphy, Rev. Betty Landis, Betty Phillips, Anne Heinz, Rev. Bret Lortie, Rev. Michael Kirby, Rev. Keith Fry, Rabbi Andrea London, Becky Kaplan, Rev. Ann Rosewall, Joseph Roberts, Rev. Dean Francis, Rev. Jane Cheema, Caryl Weinberg, Rev. Raymond Hylton, and Lisa Todd.
+Our leadership team includes Sue Murphy, Betty Phillips, Anne Heinz, Rev. Bret Lortie, Rev. Michael Kirby, Rev. Keith Fry, Rabbi Andrea London, Becky Kaplan, Rev. Ann Rosewall, Joseph Roberts, Rev. Dean Francis, Rev. Jane Cheema, Caryl Weinberg, Rev. Raymond Hylton, and Lisa Todd, Paula Ketchum, Louis bell, Sandra Robinson, Charlene Parris, Betty Boggs, Ex Ops Dir.
+Eileen Wiviott.